SAP/spartacus-docs/_pages/fsa/features/dynamicforms/json-structure.md

 title: Form Definition - JSON Structure
 ---

 In Dynamic Forms, the content, behavior and styling of a form is defined by JSON definition.
-To create a form, you need to add form controls and define its properties such as control type, name, labels etc.
+To create a form, you need to add form controls and define its properties such as control type, name, labels, etc.

 ***